10up/gutenberg-best-practices/training/Block-Based-Themes/13-interactivity-api.md

 #### The do_blocks() pattern

 The `markup.php` uses `do_blocks()` to render Button blocks from PHP.
-This ensures the buttons get proper block-style-variation CSS applied:
+This ensures the buttons get proper block-style-variation CSS applied.
+This approach would also load any other code split block assets such as `view-module.js` for interactivity.

 ```php title="blocks/rate-movie/markup.php (do_blocks pattern)"
 $trigger_button = '